Clarkson-Applied-Data-Science/Habibis_ML_Final/README.md

 <a name="meth"></a>
 # 2. Summary
+The work involves collecting data on land area, population, real estate, and income from various sources.
+The collected data is then preprocessed, with the real estate dataset being segmented into three clusters based on average zip code prices.
+The real estate dataset is merged with population, state area, and income data on the shared column, and important columns are selected and formatted.
+Data cleaning, outlier handling, feature correlation analysis, feature selection, and data normalization are performed.
+Machine learning models, including linear regression and random forest, are used on the train/test split data, with accuracy determined through k-fold cross-validation.
+The same process is repeated using the PCA technique.

 <a name="dg"></a>
 ## 2.1.
 Data Gathering and Prepration

-Data on land area, population, real estate, and income were collected from different sources.
-The following steps are needed :
-* Preprocessing realstate dataset.
-* Putting real states dataset into three Clustering based on the average price of the zipcodes.
-* Merging the realstate dataset, with out datasets about population, states' area and income, on the column that they have in common.
-* Selecting important columns and changing some formats.
-* Data preprocessing such as Cleaning data sets by removing/replacing the null values and adresing the outliers.
-* Finding corrolation between features
-* Feature selection
-* Normalazing the ddata
-* Spliting the data to Train/test and conducting machine learning models(both linear regression and random forest)
-* Finding accuaracy for train data and k-fold cross validation.
-* Finding accuaracy for test data
-* Repeating the same process using PCA technique.

-** Note: We should consider that country names might be similar for different states.
-Therefore, the column on which  we merge should be the combination of county and state.
-However, for clusteing zipcode is used. **

 At this step,the realstate dataset needs to be prepared and be divided into three clusters based on the average price per ft fot zipcodes.

 <a name="ld"></a>
-# 2.1.1  Datasets
+# 2.1.1 Importing Datasets

 **Libraries:**
 In This project different libraries are being used.
 All needed packages are loaded: